MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 ### 3.4 [Android only] Integrate the Android SDK manually without react-native link

-Do this integration, if you don't want to use `react-native link` command.
+Integration steps without the `react-native link` command.

 1. Open **android/settings.gradle** file and insert the following lines.
 Include the dependencies that you want in your project.
 Each SDK module needs to be added as a separate dependency in this section.
 If you would want to use App Center Analytics and Crashes, add the following lines: